Information Center

 Step 3: Form Fields and Mobile Compatibility

-Should we write the phone number with or without the leading zero?
-Is the T.C.
-Identity number mandatory?
+Should we write the phone number with or without a leading zero?
+Is the Turkish ID number mandatory?
 Why are there two address lines?
-These questions create cognitive load in the user's brain.
-Research from the Nielsen Norman Group proves that each unnecessary form field decreases the conversion rate by 3% to 5%.
-In 2026, automatic address completion for mobile users (Google Maps API integration) is no longer a luxury, but a necessity.
+These questions create cognitive load in the user's mind.
+Research from the Nielsen Norman Group proves that each unnecessary form field reduces the conversion rate by 3% to 5%.
+In 2026, especially for mobile users, address autocomplete (Google Maps API integration) is no longer a luxury but a necessity.

-In the strategy we implemented with a sector-leading firm, we marked the billing address and delivery address as "same" by default, sparing the user from filling out 5 different fields.
-While it may seem like a small touch, it significantly lowered the abandonment rate on mobile devices.
-Remember, the less the user's thumb moves, the higher your chances of making a sale.
+With a strategy we implemented at a leading company, we marked the billing address as "same" by default with the delivery address, saving the user from filling out 5 different fields.
+Though it seems like a small touch, it significantly reduced abandonment rates on mobile devices.
+Remember, the less the user's thumb has to move, the higher your chance of sale.

-Application Recommendation: Use "inline validation" in your form fields.
-When a user mistypes their email address or enters missing characters, they should see a red warning at that moment instead of having to scroll to the bottom of the page and getting an error after clicking "submit."
+Application Suggestion: Use "inline validation" in your form fields.
+When the user incorrectly enters their email address or misses a character, they should see a red warning at that moment instead of descending to the bottom of the page and getting an error after clicking "submit."

-A user making a one-click payment in a mobile e-commerce application
+User making a one-click payment in a mobile e-commerce app

 The payment step is the most sensitive point in the funnel.
-Users pause just before entering their credit card information.
-At this point, you must provide them with signs that will instill confidence.
-SSL certificate logos, Mastercard/Visa logos, and any "3D Secure" protections must be highlighted.
-However, in 2026, trust is established not only through logos but also via the variety of payment options offered.
+The user hesitates just before entering their credit card information.
+At this point, you should provide signs that will instill trust.
+The SSL certificate logo, Mastercard/Visa logos, and any "3D Secure" protection should be emphasized.
+However, in 2026, trust is not only established through logos but also through the variety of payment options offered.

-In this era where BNPL (Buy Now Pay Later), digital wallets, and crypto payment options are becoming common, offering only a credit card option means losing 20% of your potential customers at the door.
-Especially if you are selling abroad, you should integrate the local payment methods of that region (for example, Giropay or Sofort for Germany) into your checkout process as part of your international advertising strategies.
+With the rise of BNPL (Buy Now Pay Later), digital wallets, and crypto payment options, offering only credit card options means turning away 20% of your potential customers.
+Especially if you are selling internationally, you must integrate local payment methods (such as Giropay or Sofort for Germany) into your checkout process in your advertising strategies targeting that region.

-"Trust is something that takes years to build but can be lost in seconds due to a 'slow-loading payment page.'"
+"Trust is a value that takes years to build but can be lost in seconds with a 'slow loading payment page.'"

 Data-Driven Analysis: GA4 and Server-Side Tracking

 So, how do we know exactly where the user is getting stuck?
 This is where technical analysis comes into play.
-Traditional browser-based tracking methods are now experiencing up to 30% data loss due to the strict privacy regulations and ad blockers of 2026.
-If you are only tracking your funnel with standard Google Analytics 4 (GA4), you are likely making decisions based on incomplete data.
+Traditional browser-based tracking methods now experience up to 30% data loss due to the strict privacy rules and ad blockers of 2026.
+If you are only tracking your funnel with standard Google Analytics 4 (GA4), you are probably making decisions based on incomplete data.

-At 212 Medya, we strongly recommend setting up server-side tracking for our clients.
-With this technology, all processes between the user adding items to their cart, entering addresses, and completing payments are measured with 100% accuracy via the server, without being caught up by browser limitations.
-You can even track which form field encountered an error, allowing you to instantly rectify technical issues in the checkout process.
+At 212 Medya, we strongly recommend server-side tracking installation to our clients.
+With this technology, all processes between a user's adding to the cart, entering their address, and completing the payment are measured with 100% accuracy through the server, avoiding browser restrictions.
+By tracking which form field receives an error message, you can instantly correct technical errors in the checkout process.

-Professional Tip: Watch user session recordings on the checkout page using tools like Hotjar or Microsoft Clarity.
-You can manually observe UX errors by detecting moments of "rage clicks," where users repeatedly click a button but cannot proceed.
+Professional Tip: Use tools like Hotjar or Microsoft Clarity to watch session recordings of users on the checkout page.
+You can manually observe UX mistakes by identifying "rage clicks," moments when a user repeatedly clicks a button but cannot progress.

 Key Points